IBM/cognitive-moderator-service/README.md

 ibmcloud wsk action update WatsonModerator functions/bot_moderator_function.py --param-file params.json --kind python:3.7
 ```

-Now you can login to IBM cloud and see the function by going to `IBM functions`, click `Actions`.
-You should see the function in the list of function in this page.
+Now you can login to IBM Cloud and see the function by going to `IBM functions`, click `Actions`.
+You should see the function in the list of functions in this page.
 ![](doc/source/images/ibm-cloud-functions.png)